The Boston Strangler (film): Production

+Filming took place on-location in Boston and at 20th Century Fox studios in Los Angeles.
+Due to the subject matter, many individuals and agencies in Boston were unsupportive of the film's production.
+According to a 1968 Philadelphia Inquirer article:

-Many individuals and agencies in Boston were unsupportive of the film’s production.
-“Boston Police Commissioner Edward McNamara insists it would be highly improper to cooperate with the filmmakers in a story about murder rampage which hasn’t been officially resolved….[Producer] Fryer asked for permission to use Boston policecars.
+Boston Police Commissioner Edward McNamara insists it would be highly improper to cooperate with the filmmakers in a story about murder rampage which hasn't been officially resolved....[Producer Robert] Fryer asked for permission to use Boston policecars.
 The answer was no. A letter from Commissioner McNamara also made it plain that police personnel would not be authorized to work as extras on the film, a practice that had been approved in two other pictures that went on location in Boston last year.
 Another request to bring cameras into police headquarters for one scene was deleted.
-Fryer couldn’t even get permission to take still photos of the offices of the attorney general and the local police commissioner so that they could at least be reproduced back at the studio in Hollywood.
+Fryer couldn't even get permission to take still photos of the offices of the attorney general and the local police commissioner so that they could at least be reproduced back at the studio in Hollywood.
 Not a soul was willing to cooperate, not even local hospitals.
-One scene required Fonda to walk out of a hospital….'We asked for permission at two hospitals, Massachusetts General and Beth Israel,' Fryer complained, 'Both turned us down'.”
+One scene required Fonda to walk out of a hospital...."We asked for permission at two hospitals, Massachusetts General and Beth Israel," Fryer complained, "Both turned us down."

+Historical accuracy

+The film posits Albert DeSalvo (Tony Curtis) as the Boston Strangler, and depicts him as suffering from a dissociative identity disorder (DID), confessing to the murders only after John S. Bottomly (Henry Fonda) induces his alternate personality.
+Although DeSalvo's real attorney, F. Lee Bailey, did attempt to mount an insanity defense, it was never suggested by him nor the prosecution that DeSalvo suffered from DID, and he was never diagnosed with it.
+DeSalvo confessed to the murders while under hypnosis (without Bottomly) and without hypnosis (with Bottomly), and was incarcerated at a mental hospital after his conviction.
+DeSalvo would later recant both confessions.

+DeSalvo's actual guilt remains a source of controversy.
+He was never prosecuted for the Strangler murders, but he was tried on separate charges of sexual assault and robbery.
+A 2013 DNA test definitively linked him to at least one of the Stranger's victims, Mary Ann Sullivan.

+Dianne Cluny (Sally Kellerman) is a composite character, based partly on the "Green Man" victim who identified DeSalvo to authorities.

+Reception

 Box office

-According to Fox records the film required $8,625,000 in rentals to break even and by 11 December 1970 had made $11,125,000 so made a profit to the studio.
+According to 20th Century Fox records, the film required $8,625,000 in rentals to break even, and by December 11, 1970, it had made $11,125,000, earning a profit to the studio.